beevik/jellyfin-packaging/README.md

 ## Quickstart

 To build Jellyfin packages for yourself, follow this quickstart guide.
-You will need to be running on a Linux system, preferably Debian- or Ubuntu-based, with Docker, Python3 and the Python packages `PyYAML` and `git` (`python3-yaml` and `python3-git` in Debian).
+You will need to be running on a Linux system, preferably Debian- or Ubuntu-based, with Docker, Python3 and the Python packages `PyYAML`, `git` and `packaging` (`python3-yaml`, `python3-git` and `python3-packaging` in Debian).
 Other systems including WSL are untested.

 1. Install Docker on your system.
 The build scripts leverage Docker containers to perform clean builds and avoid contaminating the host system with dependencies.